 Set folder permissions

-Shared folders are at the heart of collaboration in Dropbox, so take some time to familiarize yourself with how they work.
+Team folders and shared folders are at the heart of how people collaborate with Dropbox, so we encourage you to familiarize yourself with how they work.

 Shared folder permissions